Mark-Ball/express-CRUD/README.md

 - views
 - controller(s)

+For now, we will set up our app without a database, and add MongoDB later.
+This means we will not worry about the models for now.

 ### 3.1 Routes

 Create a file called routes.js.
 To start with, we will set up an 'index route' to show all of our tweets (although right now we don't have any).